 Just like doctors and nurses, pharmacists may be held accountable for malpractice if their carelessness causes preventable harm.
 Pharmacists have a legal responsibility to use sound professional judgment and proper care in filling prescriptions.
 When a pharmacist makes a preventable error due to inattention, carelessness or inexperience that causes a patient harm, the pharmacist may be held liable for the patient’s injuries.

-At the law offices of Holliday Karatinos Law Firm, PLLC, our experienced Florida pharmacy mistake attorneys can review the details of the medication error that injured you or your loved one and discuss your legal options.
+At the law offices of Holliday Karatinos Law Firm, PLLC, our experienced Florida medical malpractice attorneys can review the details of the medication error that injured you or your loved one and discuss your legal options.

 Common Types of Pharmacy Errors